<< Yesterday

 1966 After tying Jimmie Foxx yesterday for most career home runs hit by a right-handed batter, Giants slugger Willie Mays passes 'Double X' with his 535th homer.
 The San Francisco center fielder now takes second place on the all-time list, trailing only Babe Ruth's 714.

-1967 The Tigers obtain Eddie Mathews from the Astros to replace a slumping Norm Cash, who skipper Mayo Smith had benched.
-Detroit's new first baseman will hit .231 in 36 games for pennant contenders.
+1967 The Tigers trade reliever Fred Gladding to obtain Eddie Mathews from the Astros to replace a slumping Norm Cash, who skipper Mayo Smith had benched.
+Detroit's new corner infielder bats .231 in 36 games but will hit a half-dozen home runs for pennant contenders.

 1968 After four tries, the Mets still haven't scored a run when Jim McAndrew starts a game with their 1-0 loss to Houston at Shea Stadium.
 In his first four major league appearances, the 24-year-old rookie right-hander has a puny 1.82 ERA but is 0-4 due to the team dropping two 2-0 and two 1-0 decisions.